cerberauth/openid-connect-examples/examples/nextjs-app/README.md

 7. Click on the "Login" button to initiate the authorization code flow.

-8. After successful authentication, you will be redirected back to the React SPA and the user information will be displayed.
+8. After successful authentication, you will be redirected back to the application and the user information will be displayed.

 ## Additional Resources